NukeSkull/Node-Farm/README.md

 # Node-Farm by NukeSkull

-This is my first project created to learn node.js
+This is my first project created in order to learn node.js

 ## Set Up
 - Run on terminal `npm install`